michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content >}}
 {{% heading %}}
-# How much legal weight <br class="hide-for-mobile">does my e-singature need?
+# How much legal weight <br class="hide-for-mobile">does my e-signature need?
 The law distinguishes between qualified e-signatures (QES) and advanced e-signatures (AES).
 The two standards vary in terms of area of application and legal weight.
 At Skribble you have the choice.
 {{% /heading %}}
 {{< picture legal_weight 664 "Evidential value of the AES and the QES" >}}